What NOT to Pack in Your Carry-On Bag

 Please note that some posts contain links that earn me a small commission at no extra cost to you.

 Buy travel sized containers and fill them with shampoo, shower gel, and any other products you want to bring on your trip.
-Buy things like toothpaste in travel sizes.

-There are special rules for medications, but these vary by country.
+There are special rules for liquid medications, but these vary by country.
 Check with the country you will be flying out of for their rules, but in most cases you will need to let the screening agents know that you have liquid medication in addition to one quart bag you are allowed.

 Take note of these items passengers often forget about which are considered liquids: peanut butter, mascara, snow globes, aerosols.

-What toiletries can you take on a plane?
+Can you bring shampoo on a plane?

 What’s the deal with the TSA powder rule?